 Reasons to have this cast in your armoury

 This cast will allow you to cover the whole section of the pool in front of you, at any angle you wish (upstream, across or down) much quicker than you ever could using the Double Spey cast.
-It will also allow you to cover a visible fish very quickly, weather it is on a lie or moving upstream when it shows.
-We all know that running fish can be difficult to tempt, but if you can present a fly to them the minute they show themselves, then you have increased the odds in your favour.
+It will also allow you to cover a visible fish very quickly, whether it is on a lie or moving upstream when it shows.
+We all know that running fish can be very difficult to tempt, but if you can present a fly to them the minute they show themselves, then you have increased the odds in your favour.

 How the cast works